ag-informatics/ag-informatics-course/README.md

 **Steven Doyle** is the Teaching Assistant (TA) for this course.
 He will lead all labs, grade all submitted materials, and will be available in-person for technical support, troubleshooting for code, and discussion of individual assignment grades.

-**Thiraway "Tam" Bureetees** is providing course content support.
+**Thirawat "Tam" Bureetees** is providing course content support.
 He is working with Ankita to update labs and technical content and will be available online if you are looking for specific resources.
 He will be most active in the FORUM, so if you need help finding a resource, post on github in Q&A.

-Steven Doyle, Thirawat (Tam) Bureetees

 Call me | slack | github | email | ask me about
 -----|-----|-----|-----|-----